Last Updated on August 8th, 2019

-Over and over on this site we warn you about the dangers of fragrances, perfumes, and preservatives in skin care products.
-If you have sensitive skin, fragrances, perfumes, and preservatives can cause you problems a lot faster than acne infections, and they aren’t easy to overcome.
-Some of the most harmful substances are chemicals you probably never imagined appear in skin care products.
+Over and over on this site, we warn you about the dangers of fragrances, perfumes, and preservatives in skincare products.
+If you have sensitive skin, fragrances, perfumes, and preservatives can cause you problems a lot faster than acne breakouts, and they aren’t easy to overcome.
+Some of the most harmful substances are chemicals you probably never imagined appear in skincare products.
 Here are the five that are the most likely to cause a skin reaction.

 1. Formaldehyde isn’t just used to preserve corpses.
-It is also used to preserve many skin care products.
-If you are sensitive to formaldehyde, you are most likely to break out when you get a double whammy of formaldehyde from your skin care product and naturally occurring formaldehyde in food.
+It is also used to preserve many skincare products.
+If you are sensitive to formaldehyde, you are most likely to break out when you get a double whammy of formaldehyde from your skincare product1 and naturally occurring formaldehyde in food.
 Cured ham, maple syrup, pickled herring, dried cod, caviar, coffee, and shiitake mushrooms all release natural formaldehyde.
 Small amounts of formaldehyde are released when your body metabolizes aspartame (Nutrasweet).
-And formaldehyde is also released by the skin care ingredient quaternium-15.
+And formaldehyde is also released by the skincare ingredient quaternium-15.

 3. Millions of people are allergic to nickel.
 There’s probably no more troublesome trigger for eczema than nickel used in ear clips and the studs for body piercings.
-Nonetheless, dozens of skin care products use nickel sulfate as a preservative.
+Nonetheless, a wide range of skincare products uses nickel sulfate3 as a preservative.
 (The products we recommend on this site do not.)

 4. Neomycin isn’t just an antibiotic used as a skin cream.
 It’s also a preservative in some acne care formulas made in China.
-If you’re allergic to neomycin, you’ll be allergic to the acne skin care product too.
+If you’re allergic to the4 antibiotic, you’ll be allergic to the acne skincare product, too.

-1. Earrings make you ears itch unless the clasp is made with 14-karat gold.
+1. Earrings make your ears itch unless the clasp is made with 14-karat gold.

 2. Hair dyes and temporary tattoos make you break out.

-The offending ingredient in hair dyes and temporary tattoos that can cause skin to break out is a chemical known as p-phenylenediamine or PPD.
-This ingredient occasionally shows up in tinted acne creams (again, not in any products recommended on this site) and in makeup used to cover acne.
+The offending ingredient in hair dyes6 and temporary tattoos that can cause the skin to break out is a chemical known as p-phenylenediamine or PPD.
+This ingredient occasionally shows up in tinted acne creams (again, not in any products recommended on this site) and in makeup used to cover acne blemishes.
 It’s kind of unusual to be allergic to PPD.
 About 4% of people in the US and Europe are allergic to the chemical, but about 6% of people elsewhere in the world.

 3. Aftershave, cologne, deodorants, or soap make you sneeze or break out.